spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-cart-non-splittable-products-feature.md

+This document describes how to integrate the Cart + Non-splittable Products feature into a Spryker project.

 ## Install feature core

-This document describes how to integrate the Cart + Non-splittable Products into a Spryker project.
+Follow the steps below to install the Cart + Non-splittable Products feature core.

 ### Prerequisites

-Follow the steps below to install the {Feature Name} feature core.
+To start feature integration, integrate the required features:

 | NAME | VERSION |
 | --- | --- |
 | Cart | {{site.version}} |
 | Non-splittable Products |{{site.version}} |

-### 1) Set up behavior

-#### Adjust concrete product quantity
+### 1) Adjust concrete product quantity

 Add the following plugins to your project: